padania8/Lifepath/Apps/iOS/README.txt

-iOS build requires a Mac with Xcode.
+iOS build requires a Mac with Xcode 26.0+ (Capacitor 8 requirement).

 Steps on macOS:
 1) Install Xcode and run it once.